LonamiWebs/Telethon/readthedocs/quick-references/faq.rst

 If you really dislike SQLite, use a different session storage.
 There is an entire section covering that at :ref:`sessions`.

+This error also happens frequently when trying to run Telethon-enabled code inside a Python environment like Anaconda/Spyder.
+Try running the code in a normal commandline instead.

 event.chat or event.sender is None
 ==================================